Where to Stay in Tuscany

 Pietrasanta: Little Town with Big Art

 If you’d like a little more art with your stay, then consider this little town in the Versilia region.
 Aside from the slow pace, the area is also a haven of creativity and there’s always a work of art being born in the traditional Tuscan spirit of the airy and the earthy.
-In fact, there are lots of workshops and art galleries here.
+In fact, there are many workshops and art galleries here.

 Make sure to stop by the Via della Rocca, which leads up to the ancient structures of Pietrasanta.
 The place also has its own Duomo and Battistero, which are both worthy of your visit!